-4.1 Spatial and temporal patterns of groundwater and soil moisture responses to precipitation Spatial patterns of groundwater and soil moisture responses
+4.1 Spatial patterns of groundwater and soil moisture responses

 In this study, we investigate patterns of the connectivity between streamflow, groundwater and soil moisture.
-We assess the connectivity as the similarity between two responses to the same precipitation event given by the Spearman correlation coefficient (Fig. 67), hysteresis index (Fig. 78), peak-to-peak times (Fig. 89) and as all three aggregated into a response type (Fig. 1112).
+We assess the connectivity as the similarity between two responses to the same precipitation event given by the Spearman correlation coefficient (Fig. 7), hysteresis index (Fig. 8), peak-to-peak times (Fig. 9) and as all three aggregated into a response type (Fig. 12).
 The similarity between different groundwater stations and between groundwater and streamflow event dynamics show spatial organisation related to the landscape units.

 The highest similarity between the groundwater and streamflow event dynamics is observed in the riparian zone, where the groundwater table is closest to the surface and the soil water deficit is small throughout the year indicating that the riparian zone is constantly connected to the stream.
-Upslope from the stream, the similarity is lower (Figs. 67 and 78) suggesting lower connectivity to the stream than in the riparian zone.
+Upslope from the stream, the similarity is lower (Figs. 7 and 8) suggesting lower connectivity to the stream than in the riparian zone.
 We attribute that to the deeper groundwater table compared to the riparian stations, based on the positive Pearson correlation of peak-to-peak times and the depth to the mean groundwater table (Section 3.2.1).
 Greater groundwater depth equals to more available storage in the unsaturated zone and longer percolation path, both leading to later peak time.
-Another possible explanation for the lower connectivity upslope from the stream is that most water perched above the impeding lignite layer percolates through it before reaching the stream (Gabrielli and McDonnell, 2020; Klaus and Jackson, 2018).

-Anti-clockwise hysteresis loops (Fig. 78 first column, Fig. 9cb) and positive peak-to-peak times (Fig. 89 first column, Fig. 9fe) between streamflow and groundwater event responses indicate that during the majority of events groundwater does not directly contribute to the event runoff or it does so only during the falling limb of the hydrograph.
+Anti-clockwise hysteresis loops (Fig. 8 first column, Fig. 11b) and positive peak-to-peak times (Fig. 9 first column, Fig. 11c) between streamflow and groundwater event responses indicate that during the majority of events groundwater does not directly contribute to the event runoff or it does so only during the falling limb of the hydrograph.
 Event water, contributing to the rising limb of the hydrograph, probably bypasses the groundwater via surface flow, tile drains or other subsurface preferential pathways.
-Only riparian groundwater seems to contribute to the rising limb of the hydrograph, as it is suggested by the negative peak-to-peak times and positive hysteresis index (Fig. 9cb and fe) for some events (e.g. BP01 and G4 in Fig. 3a).
+Only riparian groundwater seems to contribute to the rising limb of the hydrograph, as it is suggested by the negative peak-to-peak times and positive hysteresis index (Fig. 11b and c) for some events (e.g. BP01 and G4 in Fig. 3a).